matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 $$= \frac{5}{11}G(R_{1}) + \frac{6}{11}G(R_{2})$$
 This gives us our *improvement*.
 We start with a level of impurity for the full box before splitting.
 Because we split, we have less impurity in the regions.
 $$G - \bar{G_{R_{1},R_{2}}}$$
 We could have placed a split that gives certainty for one data point, but it would be one-sided.
-For each potential split `ts` that the system considers, the system will compute the SSE for the right and left sides of the split or the
+For each potential split `ts` that the system considers, the system will compute the SSE for the right and left sides of the split for regression, or compute the improvement for classification.